Ohioze2000/gitaction_aws_container/README.md

 iv	SLACK_WEBHOOK_URL (For deployment alerts)
 ________________________________________
-2. The Deployment Pipeline (deploy.yml)
+b.
+The Deployment Pipeline (deploy.yml)

 This pipeline includes a mandatory Terraform Plan artifact step.
 This allows you to inspect exactly what will change before the apply executes.